 The LexisNexis "US Law Reviews and Journals, Combined" and the Westlaw "Journals and Law Reviews (JLR)" database contain hundreds of full text law reviews and bar journals.
 These periodicals can be searched as a group, individually, by topic or jurisdiction.
 There are separate files for newspapers including some foreign newspapers.

 To Search indexes in other disciplines, go to the ASU Libraries Home Page.
-You can get to this page from the Law Library's website by clicking on Search the Library Catalog and then on the ASU Libraries logo in the top left corner of the page.
+You can get to this page from the Law Library's website by clicking on library catalog from the left menu and then the ASU Libraries logo in the top left corner of the page.

-From the menu on the left, select Find Articles.
-To search for indexes by subject or name, select Research Databases.
-To search for specific journals, select Journal Title Lookup .
+Select Find from the top menu and use the drop-down options to search for articles, journals, or research databases.
 For more information on finding articles go to the ASU Libraries tutorials on Finding Articles.

-If the article you want is not available at the Law Library or in electronic format, but is owned by another ASU library in print, you may use the Interlibrary Loan Request Form to request the article.
+If the article you want is not available in electronic format, but is owned by another ASU library in print, you may use the Interlibrary Loan Request Form to request the article.

 Many documents and publications of the executive, legislative and judicial branches are available in the Law Library in paper, microform and electronic format.

-If what you need is not in the ASU online catalog, try the other tools listed below.
+If what you need is not in the library catalog, try the other tools listed below.
 For help, contact a Reference Librarian.

-To locate other government information and websites that contain documents go to the Law Library's Research Now page and click on Search for Websites in the Research Tools box.
-This will allow you to search for databases and web sites under the following categories:
+To locate other government information and websites that contain documents, go to the Law Library's website and select the Legal Research tab.
+Search by keyword or use the Browse by Subject menu to search for databases and web sites under the following categories:

 Also on the Law Library's website, check out the Research Guides that relate to government documents.